Latest posts by Larry Rothman (see all)

 - Questions to Ask Property Management before Buying a Condo or Co-op - May 10, 2018

 - Negotiating Issues After A Home Inspection - April 28, 2018

 Have you ever heard of a one-bedroom apartment you just bought yesterday becoming a studio with the home-office today or a two-bedroom is no longer anymore but now a one bedroom with home office and so on…?
-A truly nightmarish scenario as the rest of the property values continue on the uptrend your property valuation is unexpectedly diving down.
+What a truly nightmarish scenario as the rest of property values continue upwards your property valuation is unexpectedly diving down.
 Yes, it is possible more than ever, just ask owners at 235 East 22 Street, where half the building windows were blocked by the new Naftali development 234 East 23rd Street or many owners of 330 Third Avenue coop where windows with west exposure were blocked by the new Baruch College building some years ago.

 Photo Via Flickr by Matt Karp

 When buying an apartment be careful of exposures.
 Make sure that the windows of the unit you are buying in are not “lot line” windows and can’t be blocked by new development, because otherwise your apartment will rapidly depreciate and grow down in size.